quelgar/scala-uv/README.md

 * Read and write files
 * TCP client and server

-But the API is still in flux.
+But many details of the API are still in flux.

 ## Examples